 Of course, drinking water can cause a cat’s nose to be wet, as can environmental factors like rain and snow.
 Cats can also get wet noses from grooming themselves which is something they spend lots of time doing.

 Now that you know where the moisture comes from on a cat’s nose, we’ll get into the nitty-gritty and tell you the reasons why felines have wet noses.
+However, cats will have a dry nose at times, and this can be absolutely normal, as it depends on many factors.

 A Wet Nose Fine Tunes Their Smelling

-Unlike us humans who have taste buds covering our tongues, cats have very few of these taste receptors on their tongues to determine what foods to eat.
+Unlike us humans who have abundant taste buds covering our tongues, cats have very few of these taste receptors on their tongues to determine what foods to eat.

 A Cat’s Nose Moisture Varies